 There’s plenty for kids to learn before diving headlong into their new smartphones.
 When parents themselves are educated about the digital landscape, they can be all the more effective teachers.
 Knowing the realities of this digital landscape is key to helping your children navigate their own way (bumps and all) with a strong support system at home.

-As a parent, you should not feel pressured to give their child a smartphone just because “all of their friends are getting one.”
+As a parent, you should not feel pressured to get cell phones for kids just because “all of their friends are getting one.”
 Instead, trust your own understanding of what’s appropriate for your child.
 And when your family is ready, consider using a monitoring solution like Bark that will alert you to signs of potential online issues.

 From cyberbullying, sexting, and sexual predators to depression, suicidal ideation, and threats of violence, it’s Bark’s mission to help protect kids both online and in real life.
 Sign up today for a free, one-week trial and join our private Facebook group of more than 25,000 supportive parents.
 You can also click here to read heartfelt testimonials from parents across the country.